Life insurance in Canada: Why you should buy a policy in 2025

 Term life insurance

 Term life insurance is the most affordable and straightforward option.
 It covers you for a set period – usually 10, 20, or 30 years – and pays a benefit if you pass away during that time.
-It’s ideal for temporary needs like a mortgage or raising kids.
+It’s ideal for temporary needs, such as a mortgage payments, credit card debt, or raising kids.

 Whole life insurance